What Does 'Jesus-Centered’ Really Mean?

 Biblical truth becomes effectively undermined by failure to recognize the unique

-• Cause-centered Christianity.
+interpretative role of Jesus as the Truth incarnate. - Cause-centered Christianity.
 Cause-centered communities orient their collective life and faith around a key value, virtue, or principle that they have identified as of central importance — for example, justice, liberation, or love.
 While the cause itself may initially emerge from reflection on Jesus, when it becomes decontextualized from Jesus’ holistic message and defined apart from his concrete incarnate revelation, it develops a trajectory independent of him.
 The result will be a virtue that gives lip-service to Jesus while frequently misreading, misrepresenting, or openly contradicting his larger intent and often disconnecting from the power source (the Spirit) needed to fuel his radical mission.

-• Gospel-centered Christianity.
+- Gospel-centered Christianity.
 Gospel-centered communities define their identity by a particular, favored short-form story that they believe sums up what God has accomplished in Jesus.
-The trouble is, while the term gospel” could encompass the entirety of Jesus’ mission, in practice its definition often becomes excessively narrow and formulaic, neglecting Jesus’ life and message and reducing the meaning of his death to just one of a rich field of divinely-inspired biblical descriptions.
+The trouble is, while the term “gospel” could encompass the entirety of Jesus’ mission, in practice its definition often becomes excessively narrow and formulaic, neglecting Jesus’ life and message and reducing the meaning of his death to just one of a rich field of divinely-inspired biblical descriptions.
 The Jesus who remains at the gospel-center often ends up being far thinner and less gloriously layered than the fullness of Jesus to whom the four Gospels give witness, and the participatory call to follow his Way is deemphasized.

-• Spirit-centered Christianity.
+- Spirit-centered Christianity.
 Spirit-centered communities emphasize above all the active presence of God, speaking and supernaturally empowering the living church.
 However, manifestations of power and presence that become disconnected from the revelation of Jesus lose both their ultimate goal and their critical edge of discernment.
 Gifts that were given to serve God’s world-transforming mission can become self-serving, distracting, or even abusive without Jesus to steer both means and ends.

 #4 Which Jesus are we talking about?